JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/20230327-RNASeq-PowerAnalysis.md

 My sediment stress paper is in review at PeerJ and they need info about power analysis calculation and info on biological & technical replicates.
 They recommended using the R package [RNASeqPower](https://bioconductor.org/packages/release/bioc/html/RNASeqPower.html) for power analysis/sample size calculation.

+From PeerJ:

+Please edit your manuscript to include BOTH:

+1. a power analysis calculation (software tools are available, e.g. https://doi.org/doi:10.18129/B9.bioc.RNASeqPower (see usage instructions)) AND
+2. information on biological and technical replicates used to achieve the claimed statistical power

-From PeerJ: "A suitable wording for the power analysis would be something like: 'The statistical power of this experimental design, calculated in RNASeqPower is 0.84' (replace the program name if you used a different tool and provide the actual calculated power)."
+ "A suitable wording for the power analysis would be something like: 'The statistical power of this experimental design, calculated in RNASeqPower is 0.84' (replace the program name if you used a different tool and provide the actual calculated power)."

 ### Power analysis

+What is an RNASeq power analysis?
+Why do a power analysis?

+- An RNASeq power analysis is a statistical method used to estimate the number of samples required to detect differential gene expression with a certain degree of statistical pwoer
+	- Selecting optimal number of biological replicates to achieve desired statistical power (sample size estimation)
+	- Estimating the likelihood of successfully finding statistical significance in dataset (power estimation)

-From the vignette:
+From the RNASeqPower vignette:
 A formal sample size calculation for comparison of two groups will involve five factors, each of which is an argument to the rnapower function.
 - The depth of sequencing and consequent expected count μ for a given transcript, argument depth.- The coefficient of variation of counts within each of the two groups, argument cv.- The relative expression that we wish to detect ∆, argument effect.- The target false positive rate α and false negative rate β desired (or power = 1 − β), arguments alpha and power.- The number of samples n in each group, argument n

+In my study, I have 6 species from 2 locations.
+Does this mean I should do a power analysis for each species?
+I'll start w/ Acerv from FL.

 First, I'm going to calculate the coefficient of variation of each gene in the filtered gene count matrix.